 The government shut down on October 1 when the Senate rejected House demands to defund or delay President Obama's health care law as part of a spending bill.
 The president has said he will not negotiate any changes in the law until the government reopens.

-Speaker Boehner says House Republicans fought with everything they had to force negotiations on the law, nicknamed "Obamacare."
+House Speaker John Boehner said House Republicans fought with everything they had to force negotiations on the law, nicknamed "Obamacare."
 He said his party will continue to push for legislative oversight and highlight perceived flaws in the scheme.